Anteru/csspv/README.md

 System requirements
 -------------------

-This application is built for .NET Core 2.0 and should run on any platform supporting that.
+This application is built for .NET 5.0 and should run on any platform supporting that.

 It requires C# 7.3 due to `System.Enum` constraints.
 Please make sure you're using the latest .NET Core SDK to have access to this feature.